auth0/docs/articles/libraries/lock-android/v2/index.md

 During development, you can use the default "android debug keystore" to sign your application.
 For instructions on how to generate the key hashes using this keystore, use our [Android Keystores and Key Hashes Guide](/libraries/lock-android/v2/keystore).

-For a release keystore, replace the file, alias, store password and key password with your own values.
+For a release keystore, replace the file, alias, store password, and key password with your own values.

 ## Implementing Lock (Social, Database, Enterprise)